Jose Gonzalez Gonzalez: Life and career

-Born Jose Gonzalez Gonzalez in Guadalajara, Mexico to a Mexican American father and a Mexican born mother with identical surnames, Gonzalez Gonzalez grew up in a talent-filled home.
+Born Jose Gonzalez Gonzalez in Aguilares, Texas to a Mexican American father and a Mexican born mother with identical surnames, Gonzalez Gonzalez grew up in a talent-filled home.
 Jose began in show business as part of his family's act called "Las Perlitas" that toured southwest Texas.
 He made his television debut in 1954 as Jose Gonzales de la Vega on two episodes of The Cisco Kid.
 In 1962 He played Joze on the S2E28 in the 'Innocents Abroad' episode of My Three Sons He had a prolific career in both television and motion pictures concluding with his final performance as Mariachi in The Naked Gun 2½: The Smell of Fear (1991).

 Jose toured the US as both a singer and comedian his own stage shows, where he appeared at state fairs and conventions such as the Los Angeles County Fair, the Monterey County Fair, The Napa County Fair, and the Sacramento State Fair, as well as Cinco de Mayo celebrations in various locations.